 Why is homeowners insurance so expensive in Florida?

 There’s no single reason homeowners insurance has ballooned – although it’s true that the typical Florida homeowners insurance premium is three times the national average.
 Instead, there are a few reasons.
 For one thing, insurers’ underwriting and premium assessments haven’t kept up with rising risk, which has eaten into surpluses and caused losses in profitability.
 However, a few factors unique to Florida have created a snowball effect that goes well beyond the market adjustments we see in other coastal states (more on how these create a perfect storm for carriers later on):

-A Florida property owner is approached by a roofing contractor who asserts that the property’s roof has substantial enough damage to warrant a total replacement.
+Following a storm, a Florida property owner is approached by a roofing contractor who asserts that the property’s roof has substantial enough damage to warrant a total replacement.
 The contractor assures the homeowner that the damage will be fully covered by their insurance; in fact, if the homeowner will just sign an AOB, the contractor and their legal team can even handle the insurance end of the roof replacement for them, no hassle!

 The Florida property owner signs the AOB, and then has to wait for months, or years, while the roofing contractor engages an insurance carrier.
 The carrier may dispute that the roof has damage equaling or exceeding 25 percent of its value.
 The roofing contractor then sues the carrier for the benefits, leading to months of protracted litigation, and often resulting in coverage for a brand new roof as well as tens of thousands of dollars in attorneys fees, incentivized by those 100 to 250 percent multipliers.

 If the carrier wins, it still has to pay its attorneys’ fees.